tymyrddin/purple/source/docs/making-of/sirt/learning.md

 ## What to do with findings

 A finding that is not connected to a change in process, structure, or tooling is a finding that documents the same problem appearing again next time.
-The post-incident review should produce a short list of specific changes, each owned by a named person with a realistic timeline.
+A useful post-incident review produces a short list of specific changes, each owned by a named person with a realistic timeline.

-The changes should be proportionate to the finding.
+The changes are most useful when proportionate to the finding.
 Significant gaps in structure or authority require structural response.
 A gap in documentation practice may require only an update to a checklist.
 Not every finding requires a project.

 Track recurring issues separately.
 If the same finding appears in multiple post-incident reviews, it is a systemic issue, not a per-incident one.
 Systemic issues require systemic response, which typically involves the political layer: someone with authority to require the change, protected time and budget to make it, and the willingness to treat a recurring gap as a management priority rather than a team performance issue.